Martin Checksfield

 Martin Frederic James Checksfield (29 April 1939 - 8 March 2002) was an English former first-class cricketer.

 Checksfield was born at Marylebone and educated at Bryanston School, before going up to Christ Church, Oxford.
 While studying at Oxford he made his debut in first-class cricket for the Free Foresters against Oxford University in at Oxford in 1960.
 The following year he made a further appearance in first-class cricket, this time for Oxford University against Leicestershire at Oxford.
 He scored 59 runs across his two matches, with a high score of 42 for the Free Foresters.

-Death

-Checksfield died of liver failure on 8 March, 2002.
+Checksfield died on 8 March 2002.